Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Introduction

-In both conventional and IRS-assisted massive MIMO scenarios, the performance of the system architecture strongly relies on the accuracy of the instantaneous channel state information (CSI), given the highly dynamic nature of the mm-Wave channel \cite{coherenceTimeRef}.
-Thus, the channel estimation accuracy plays an important role in the design of the analog and digital beamformers in conventional massive MIMO~\cite{alkhateeb2016frequencySelective,sohrabiOFDM,widebandHBWithoutInsFeedback,widebandMLbased}, and the design of reflecting beamformer phase shifts of the IRS elements in the IRS-assisted scenario~\cite{lis_channelEst_reflectedBFDesign,lis_TWC,lis_2018_TWC}.
-Furthermore, IRS-assisted massive MIMO involves signal reception through multiple channels (e.g., BS-IRS, IRS-user and BS-user), which makes the channel estimation task more challenging and interesting.
-As a result, several channel estimation schemes are proposed for massive MIMO and IRS-assisted scenario, based on compressed sensing~\cite{channelEstimation1CS,channelEstLargeArrays,mimoHybridLeus2,lis_channelEst_reflectedBFDesign}, angle-domain processing~\cite{mimoAngleDomainFaiFai} and coordinated pilot-assignment~\cite{channelEstLargeArrays2}.
+In both conventional and RIS-assisted massive MIMO scenarios, the performance of the system architecture strongly relies on the accuracy of the instantaneous channel state information (CSI), given the highly dynamic nature of the mm-Wave channel \cite{coherenceTimeRef}.
+Thus, the channel estimation accuracy plays an important role in the design of the analog and digital beamformers in conventional massive MIMO~\cite{alkhateeb2016frequencySelective,sohrabiOFDM}, and the design of reflecting beamformer phase shifts of the RIS elements in the RIS-assisted scenario~\cite{lis_channelEst_reflectedBFDesign,lis_2018_TWC}.
+Furthermore, RIS-assisted massive MIMO involves signal reception through multiple channels (e.g., BS-RIS, RIS-user and BS-user), which makes the channel estimation task more challenging and interesting.
+As a result, several channel estimation schemes are proposed for massive MIMO and RIS-assisted scenarios, based on compressed sensing~\cite{lis_channelEst_reflectedBFDesign}, angle-domain processing~\cite{mimoAngleDomainFaiFai} and coordinated pilot-assignment~\cite{channelEstLargeArrays2}.
 The performance of these analytical approaches strongly depends on the perfection of the antenna array output so that reliable channel estimation accuracy can be obtained.
-In order to provide robustness against the imperfections/corruptions in the array data, data-driven techniques, such as machine learning (ML) based approaches, have been proposed to uncover the non-linear relationships in data/signals with lower computational complexity and achieve better performance for parameter inference and be tolerant against the imperfections in the data.
-In massive MIMO and IRS-assisted systems, ML has been proven to have higher spectral efficiency and lower computational complexity for the problems such as channel estimation~\cite{deepCNN_ChannelEstimation,deepLearningChannelAndDOAEst,elbir_LIS}, hybrid beamforming~\cite{elbirDL_COMML,elbirQuantizedCNN2019,elbirHybrid_multiuser} and angle-of-arrival (AoA) estimation~\cite{elbirIETRSN2019,elbir_DL_MUSIC}.
+In order to provide robustness against the imperfections/corruptions in the array data, data-driven techniques, such as machine learning (ML) based approaches, have been proposed to uncover the non-linear relationships in data/signals with lower computational complexity and achieve better performance for parameter inference and be tolerant against the imperfections in the data. {As listed below, ML is more efficient than model-based techniques that largely rely on mathematical models: \begin{itemize} \item A learning model constructs a non-linear mapping between the raw input data and the desired output to approximate a problem from a model-free perspective.
+Thus, its prediction performance is robust against the corruptions/imperfections in the wireless channel data. \item ML learns the feature patterns, which are easily updated for the new data and adapted to environmental changes.
+In the long run, this results in a lower computational complexity than the model-based optimization. \item ML-based solutions have significantly reduced run-times because of parallel processing capabilities.
+On the other hand, it is not straightforward to achieve parallel implementations of conventional optimization and signal processing algorithms. \end{itemize} }